 2. Before the President declares the vote open, any Member may make such a request for separate votes.

-Order of voting 1.
-Amendments shall have priority over the text to on amendments which they relate and shall be put to the vote before that text.
+1. Amendments shall have priority over the text to which they relate and shall be put to the vote before that text.